Akryum/portless/README.md

 }
 ```

-Start the deamon (it will auto-start on login):
+Start the daemon (it will auto-start on login):

 ```bash
 portless start